tnetone1/Datagram-Network/README.md

 # Datagram-Network

-First off, use my referral link here: https://dashboard.datagram.network?ref=840978636

-Create an account or sign in with your Gmail account.

 NOTE: Keep in mind, this is for TESTNET only.
 The Datagram team will provide more info as things develop.
 I do not work for the team and this is my contribution to the community.
 Not financial advice and always do your own research.